Document Reviewer banner

 • Legal Knowledge: Basic understanding of legal terminology and principles.

-• Experience: While not always mandatory, internships or entry-level positions in law firms or legal departments can provide valuable experience.
+• Experience: While not always mandatory, internships or entry-level positions in law firms or corporate legal departments can provide valuable experience.

 Key Points: